Assessing personal property

 - Signs: Any business advertisement sign.

-- Vehicles that have not paid excise tax: this is applicable to business and personal vehicles
+- Vehicles that have not paid excise tax: this is applicable to business and personal vehicles and camper trailers

 The State of Maine provides two separate programs to business taxpayer's reference to personal property.
 Basic information about these programs can be found at the Maine Revenue Services website by clicking here, or by calling Maine Revenue Services at 207-287-2013.